rfinnie/jekyll-finnie/_posts/2020-05-26-paypal-is-abusively-incompetent.md

 layout: post
 title: PayPal is abusively incompetent
 ---
+**&lt;update day="same"&gt;**They immediately responded with almost exactly what I predicted in the "What shouldn't I do?" section.
+I've updated the counts below, we're now up to 11 different PayPal representatives.

+Seeing this was going nowhere, I filed a Better Business Bureau complaint against PayPal.
+I let PayPal know, and turns out they have a form reply specific to when people tell them they've filed BBB complaints.
+I don't know why I found that surprising; must happen a lot.

+This form reply stated they will wait to receive the complaint until they do anything.
+To be clear, filing a BBB complaint does not preclude PayPal from fixing the problem they caused until they receive the complaint.
+They are perfectly capable of fixing their problem, but are now explicitly refusing to, instead of leading me on.
+At least this is closure, in the sense that they can stop lying to me regularly and repeatedly.

+And in case this goes viral, I am open to media inquiries.
+Yes, I have a grudge.**&lt;/update&gt;**

 First of all, I want to apologize to the average reader reading this.
 I know most people treat these sorts of grudge posts the digital equivalent of putting your hand at the side of your lowered head and walking by without making eye contact.
 I get it, and I'm sorry for making you uncomfortable.
 Instead, this post is intended to reach someone from one of the world's largest financial institutions.

 Short version: About two months ago, PayPal changed it so I can no longer access my account.
-Since then, I've had **NINE** PayPal representatives "try" and fail to help me, and have been lied to multiple times.
+Since then, I've had ~~NINE~~ **ELEVEN** PayPal representatives "try" and fail to help me, and have been lied to multiple times.

 It used to be that when I logged in, it would ask security questions (mother's maiden name, last 4 SSN, etc).
 Then they changed it so it tries to send a verification text to a cell number I haven't had in years.
 This cell number I had explicitly removed from my profile, again, years ago.